-Due to our culture, customer-centric sales and marketing system, and our systems and processes, we are one of America's fasting growing home builders and land developers.
-We provide move-in-ready homes to primarily entry-level homebuyers and have expanded our footprint from 25 active communities in four states as of our initial public offering in November 2013 to 88 active communities in 16 states as of December 31, 2018.
-Our long-term success depends on our ability to attract, engage, incentivize and retain highly talented individuals who are committed to our system-based strategy.
+Due to our culture, customer-centric sales and marketing system, and our systems and processes, we are one of America's largest and fastest growing home builders and land developers.
+We provide move-in-ready homes to primarily entry-level homebuyers and have expanded our footprint from 25 active communities in four states as of our initial public offering in November 2013 to 106 active communities in 18 states as of December 31, 2019.
+Our long-term success depends on our ability to attract, engage, incentivize and retain highly talented individuals who are committed to our systems-based strategy.